2018 Tipperary Senior Football Championship: Format

 The 16 teams are drawn into random groups of four.
-The top two teams automatically enter the knock-out stages.
+The top two teams from each group automatically advance to the knockout stages.
 Should a team finish third or fourth in their group but win their regional championship (West Tipperary S.F.C./Mid Tipperary S.F.C./South Tipperary S.F.C.), they will be re-instated into the county series in a Preliminary Quarter-Final in a random draw against any of the second placed teams.

 Regional Champions

 West Tipperary S.F.C.
 Final: